Lotfullah21/react/02-hooks/11-useCallback/README.md

 ### what is useCallback hook?

 In React, the useCallback hook is used to memoize functions, which can be particularly useful for optimizing performance in your components.
 It memoizes a function so that it doesn't get recreated on every render unless its dependencies change.
+This can help prevent unnecessary re-renders of child components or avoid unnecessary computations in your application.

+## Arguments:

-This can help prevent unnecessary re-renders of child components or avoid unnecessary computations in your application. it takes two arguments, first one is the function to be memoized and the 2nd one is a dependency array which dictates the callback when to re-create the function from scratch. it is important to add, otherwise the functionality will no work properly. if dependency array is empty, the function will be re-created only once.
+It takes two arguments, first one is the function to be memoized and the 2nd one is a dependency array which dictates the callback when to re-create the function from scratch. it is important to add, otherwise the functionality will no work properly. if dependency array is empty, the function will be re-created only once.